Communio-Templorum/bylaws/Articles-of-Incorporation.md

 1. The Board of Directors shall be composed of the following individuals:

 	* The Incorporators, in a lifetime position as long as they are in good health and sound state of mind.

 	* The Pontifex Maximus, in a lifetime position as long as they are in good health, sound state of mind, and continue to fulfill their duties as Pontifex Maximus.
 The Pontifex Maximus shall serve as Chair of the Board, and the Directors shall elect another Director as Vice Chair to serve as chair in his absence.
-			* The Pontifex Maximus shall be an ordained Pontiff or Flamen of a Cultic Priesthood or an ordained Minister or Magister of the Ministerial Priesthood, and shall have held such position for at least ten years before being elected Pontifex Maximus.
-			* The Pontifex Maximus shall be elected by the Board of Directors.
-			* A special meeting of the Board of Directors shall be called by the Vice Chair within three months of any vacancy for Pontifex Maximus.

 	* An even number of persons, elected by the Collegium Flaminum, each to serve a term of eight years, the elections of which shall be staggered to every other year.
 The method of elections and how to fill any vacancy shall be outlined in the bylaws of the Collegium Flaminum.

-	* An odd number of persons, elected by the Ministers and Magisters, each to serve a term of six years, the elections of which shall be staggered to every other year with the results certified by the Pontifex Maximus.
+	* An odd number of persons, elected by the Ministerial Priesthood, each to serve a term of six years, the elections of which shall be staggered to every other year with the results certified by the Pontifex Maximus.
 The method of elections and how to fill any vacancy shall be outlined in the bylaws of the Ministerial Priesthood.

-	* An odd number of persons, elected by the Patres Familias, each to serve a term of three years, the elections of which shall be staggered to occur once every year with the results certified by the Pontifex Maximus.
+	* An odd number of persons, elected by the Patres Familias, but no more than the number of Directors elected by the Ministerial Priesthood, each to serve a term of three years, the elections of which shall be staggered to occur once every year with the results certified by the Pontifex Maximus.
 The method of elections and how to fill any vacancy shall be outlined in the Bylaws of the Corporation.

 1. Regular meetings of the Board shall be held at least once within any 3-month span, at a time and place designated by the Pontifex Maximus, or by a resolution of the Board of Directors.

-1. Special meetings may be called by the Pontifex Maximus, by a majority of the Board of Directors upon petition of a majority of the Collegium Flaminum, or upon petition of ten percent of the Ministerial Priesthood.
+1. Special meetings may be called by the Pontifex Maximus, by a majority of the Board of Directors, upon petition of a majority of the Collegium Flaminum, or upon petition of ten percent of the Ministerial Priesthood.

 1. A majority of Directors, but no less than five, must be present at any meeting to call a quorum.

 1. The Board of Directors shall be tasked with keeping and maintaining the Bylaws of the Corporation.
 The Bylaws may be amended at any meeting of the Board of Directors by a majority vote of the Directors present.

-1. Written notice of all meetings shall be given to each Director, Flamen, Pontifex, Magister, and Minister in a reasonable time prior to the meeting as set in the Bylaws.
+1. Written notice of all meetings shall be given to each Member in a reasonable time prior to the meeting, as set in the Bylaws.

 * [ ] Add rules and regulations pursuant to [NC Statutes Chapter 55A, Article 8](https://www.ncleg.net/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_55A/Article_8.pdf)